A wrist ganglion with surgery incision marked

 It is difficult to drain the thick jelly through a needle, and again the ganglion likely will fill again.

 If a ganglion is annoying enough, for example by hurting when doing pushups,writing, yoga or surfing, then surgical excision is the best option.
-This involves removing the balloon part of the ganglion, and switching off the source in the ligament by debriding or gently cutting out the small portion of ligament.
+This involves removing the balloon part of the ganglion, and switching off the source in the ligament by debriding or gently the source of the ganglion.
+This may done as an arthroscopic ( key hole) procedure, or open operation, depending on your ganglion.

 The main risk of surgery is a small chance ( 5-10%) that the ganglion can return.